duty-duck/duty-duck/README.md

     - Correct Redirect URIs
     - Client credentials grant type
     - The `realm_admin` role
-- Create a `dutyduck-frontend` client with
+- Create a `dutyduck-dashboard` client with
     - Correct Redirect URIs
 - Make sure there is a Active_Organization_Info client scope with these mappers:
     - active_organization